Skip to content

 Yes, the direct connection of the Openterface Mini-KVM enables access to low-level BIOS or firmware settings.

-This feature stands in contrast to software-based KVM solutions or remote control applications like TeamViewer and Zoom, which are typically not capable of BIOS-level interactions.
+This feature stands in contrast to software-based KVM solutions or remote control applications like TeamViewer and VNC, which are typically not capable of BIOS-level interactions.

 Why doesn't the keyboard control work at the BIOS level for some older target computers?